-- All travelers to Lebanon must show a negative PCR test taken within 96 hours of travel to be allowed to enter the country.
+- Travelers who have been outside Lebanon for more than one week (or who are arriving for the first time) must show a negative PCR test taken within 96 hours of travel to be allowed to enter the country.

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes

 - All travelers are required to present upon arrival a negative PCR test from within 96 hours of arrival, submit to an additional PCR test at the airport and a 72 hour quarantine, and download the covidlebtrack app, unless excepted.
 Exceptions include travelers under the age of 12 and those who have documented proof of testing positive for COVID-19 more than 15 days prior to arrival, an IgG positive test showing sufficient antibodies, or proof of full vaccination more than 15 days prior to arrival.

 - Are health screening procedures in place at airports and other ports of entry?
 Yes.

 - COVID tests will be given to all arriving travelers at a cost of USD 50 per test, to be paid by the traveler and collected by the airline unless the traveler qualifies for an exception listed above.

 - Is a curfew in place?
 No